Skip to Main Content

 About

-These guidelines shape the building’s architectural identity, informing its emphasis on wellbeing, daylight, flexibility and the integration of nature.
-The design signals a shift in the Korean market, away from valuing floorspace alone and towards recognising the quality of space as the true measure of worth.
+Our strategic guidelines help shaped the tower’s architectural identity, informing its emphasis on wellbeing, daylight, flexibility and the integration of nature throughout the workplace environment.
+The project reflects a broader shift within the Korean office market, moving beyond the value of floorspace alone towards a greater focus on the quality of space, user experience and long-term wellbeing as defining measures of value.

-The architecture strengthens the district’s evolving character.
-A glass block base creates a permeable and welcoming street presence while buffering sound from the elevated rail line.
-Above, bronze and copper tones reinterpret Seong Su’s distinctive red-brick landscape in a contemporary way.
+The architecture reinforces the district’s evolving identity while responding directly to the surrounding urban fabric.
+A glass block base creates a permeable and welcoming ground plane that softens the relationship to the street and helps buffer sound from the elevated rail line.
+Above, bronze and copper tones reinterpret Seong Su’s characteristic red-brick architecture through a contemporary material language that reflects the area’s industrial heritage.

-Views towards Seoul Forest and the Han River anchor the scheme in its natural surroundings.
-Terraces and planting introduce a miniature “Seoul Forest” into the building, while rooftop photovoltaic panels help meet Seoul’s new sustainability standards and support a forward-looking model for future developments.
+Views towards Seoul Forest and the Han River connect the tower to its wider landscape setting.
+Terraces, planting and integrated greenery introduce a miniature “Seoul Forest” into the building, while rooftop photovoltaic panels support Seoul’s evolving sustainability ambitions and establish a forward-looking model for future workplace developments in the city.

 “Seoul Forest Tower introduces a new workplace model for Seoul, where flexibility, wellbeing and nature come together in the heart of Seong Su.”